Males in female sports: The Imane Khelif affair, Paris Olympics, 2024

 1. Introduction

 Immediately following the World Championships, and during 2023, the International Olympic Committee was informed of the sex test results and the bannings.
 Despite this, the two boxers were deemed by the IOC eligible to participate in the 2024 Paris Olympics.
 The responsible boxing selection committee, which in this case was not the IBF but a committee of the IOC, had altered its rules in regard to the female boxing categories in that it ruled out the necessity or inclusion of any form of sex testing, as it considered this an invasion of privacy.
-This meant that women with XY chromosomes, and those with Disorder of Sex Development (DSD) or Intersex-related condition were deemed eligible to participate in women's sports, based primarily on information such as passport gender statements.
-This resulted in selections which ignored any physical advantage due to inherent biological sex arising out of male puberty and excess testosterone.
+This meant that 'women' with XY chromosomes, and those with Disorder of Sex Development (DSD) or Intersex-related conditions were deemed eligible to participate in women's sports, based primarily on information such as passport gender statements and not on physiological conditions.
+This resulted in selections which ignored any physical advantage due to inherent biological sex arising out of male puberty and excess testosterone, including the presence of internal testicles and penis, and absence of uterus.

 Both Imane Khelif and Lin Yu-Ting went on to win gold medals in their specific female boxing categories at the Paris Olympics.
-Khelif subsequently initiated legal action against those who had raised criticism of the inclusion of the two boxers in the 2024 Games.
+Khelif subsequently initiated legal action against those who had raised criticism of the inclusion of the two boxers in the 2024 Games, and the release of the June 2023 test results.

 The BBC is lying: Olympic boxer is NOT a woman, Andrew Gold, YouTube, 8 June 2024, duration: 65.17 minutes.
 Interview with Dr. Emma Hilton, Development Biologist, University of Manchester.